 This report presents findings from a seminar of service users and carers, health and social care practitioners and managers to discuss their different experiences of being involved in or having input into supervision.
 It forms part of a project on the delivery of supervision to health and social care workers in integrated settings.
 The report also covers the potential benefits of involvement; the potential difficulties with such involvement; ideas about how to increase such involvement.

-This film looks at improving end of life care through the effective co-ordination of health and social care services, focusing particularly on an innovative pilot scheme run by the South of Tyne and Wear Palliative Care Coordinating Centre from Marie Curie’s Newcastle Hospice.
+This video looks at an innovative scheme run by the South of Tyne and Wear Palliative Care Coordinating Centre from Marie Curie’s Newcastle Hospice.
 The Centre offers people at the end of life a coordinated health and care package and keeps everyone involved in their care fully informed.

 This film looks at the realities behind the headlines about older people and their use of hospital beds, and considers what steps could be taken to help avoid unnecessary admissions.